GoodPraxis/goodpraxis-site/src/projects/lovage-project.md

 slug: "lovage-project"
 client: "Lovage Project"
 date: "2023-03-01"
-description: "Supporting local communities is one of our principles, so we were delighted to design and deliver new website for the Lovahe Project - an ethical, sustainable and plant based community cafe based in South London."
+description: "Supporting local communities is one of our principles, so we were delighted to have designed and built Lovage Project's new website.
+They are an ethical, sustainable and plant based community cafe based in South London."
 live_url: "https://lovageproject.org.uk/"
 main_image: ../images/projects/lovage-project/lovage-hero.jpg
 hero_image: ../images/projects/lovage-project/main.jpg